 - General license.
 A general permit is a standard license that most counties will require.
 This is precisely how it sounds – a general permit for general businesses.
 It identifies your business and allows it to operate.

 - Home occupation permit.
-This is another standard permit, especially for selling items and shipping them from home.
+This is another standard permit, especially for selling and shipping items from home.

 - Seller’s permit.
 Additionally, someone who sells items may need a seller’s permit.
-However, this varies by state, and not all require a seller’s permit on top of the other necessary permits.
+However, this varies by state; not all require a seller’s permit on top of the other necessary permits.

 All of these documents require someone over the age of 18 to apply.
-So, while the person running the business cannot sign for these documents, they will still be able to successfully and legally run their online business.
+So, while the person running the business cannot sign for these documents, they can still successfully and legally run their online business.

 Always Double-Check with Your Local Government

 The biggest tip in regard to permits and licenses is to double-check with your local government agency.
 Each state, county, and even city will require different documents.
 This depends on where you are located as well as what type of online business is being conducted.